Fact checkedFact Checked

 One eight-week study[13] in 50 adults shows that supplementation of 300 mg of ashwagandha root extract twice daily can improve memory in individuals with mild cognitive impairment.
 It may also improve attention, information processing, and executive function.

-Supports a Healthy Body Weight
+Supports A Healthy Body Weight

 Elevated cortisol, or “stress hormone” levels, may be linked to weight gain.
 Studies show that ashwagandha may reduce overall stress levels, reduce stress eating, and support healthy body weight.